 Breakfast in the O Mercado Culinárioa offers a spread of standard foods including fresh fruit, cheese and meats, bakery goods, yogurt and cereal, hot buffet breakfast items, as well as made to order omelettes.

 The resort offers daily activities, even in the duldrums of winter.
-We had the opportunity to join a nature walking tour to the quiet village of 'Caldas de Monchique'.
+We had the opportunity to join a nature walking tour to the quiet village of ‘Caldas de Monchique’.
 Other classes that you can also partake include a yoga, pilates, or meditation class.
 They have multiple indoor and outdoor pools and even a small food shop selling local goods.